Passion for empowering the voices of Symbol Speakers

 In an effort to do things differently, I wanted to return to how language develops.
 Language develops at home, with family and friends and extended family.
 Language also develops in the classroom, with teachers, educational assistance, and peers.
 In focusing on language development and where language development occurs, I started a nonprofit called Hear MY Voice- Language Through AAC.
 The intent of this nonprofit is to provide education and training for parents, extended family, caregivers, educators, educational assistance, and therapists on how language develops for verbal language, as well as for sign language and second languages, introducing the theory of a Dual-Symbol Immersion.
 Dual-Symbol Immersion is the process of speaking to a person in two symbol systems simultaneously, specifically verbally and in picture symbols.

 As I searched for someone who could make that happen, I asked people I knew and Matt if they knew of a computer programmer who would be able to assist in developing an app.
-I asked Meghan Salley, a former student of mine from Texas Christian University, and she said yes and introduced me to Will Taylor..
-Within three weeks, Will and I had developed a vision for Symbol-It, and from there our business was forged.
-Our mission and vision is to support the development of language when that language is through and I’ve made of communication system.
-The vision is to be able to provide interested parties with a way to be able to immerse the symbol speaker in his or her symbol system, in real time, and in all contexts.
-It was important to us that Symbol-It be easy to use, easy enough for a young sibling to be able to immerse their brother or sister in their symbol system.
+I asked Meghan Salley, a former student of mine from Texas Christian University, and she said yes and introduced me to Will Taylor.
+Within three weeks, Will and I had developed a vision for Symbol-It.
+From there the app was forged with the mission and vision to support the development of language when that language is through and is made from a communication system.
+Will parted ways with SymbolSpeak in December of 2020, but our vision continued in seeking to provide interested parties with a way to be able to immerse the symbol speaker in his or her symbol system, in real time, and in all contexts.
+It was important that Symbol-It be easy to use, easy enough for a young sibling to be able to immerse their brother or sister in their symbol system.
 While Symbol-It does not replace the need to speak to the developing symbol speaker on his/her own system, so they see the location and organization, it provides symbols in concert with verbal speech, so that the symbol speaker can both hear and see language in real time.